alexandrosb88/home_insurance_quote_generator/README.md

 ## Usage

+This application is designed for the purpose of generating quotes for a tailor-made home insurance product.

 The user is required to input the insured value for building and/or content.

-Additionally, the user has the option to select a plan in which coverage components are automatically selected, while retaining the ability to check/uncheck any specific coverage item individually.
+Additionally, the user has the option to select a plan in which coverage components are automatically selected, while retaining the ability to check/uncheck any specific coverage item or condition individually.
+This latter feature embodies the tailor-made element, as it allows users to personalize the coverage.

-The calculation of the limit of each cover is automated based on pre-configured rules.
+The calculation of the limit of several covers is automated based on pre-configured rules.

 Furthermore, the user has the capability to review and adjust contract clauses as needed.
 Any contract clause that may not be initially included can be manually appended.

-Finally, the quote is delivered in PDF format.
+Finally, the quote is delivered in XLS format.

 ## License